influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/automatic-upgrade.md

 > GRANT READ ON <database> TO "<username>"
 ```

-InfluxDB 2.0 only grants admin privileges to the primary user created in the
+InfluxDB 2.0 only grants admin privileges to the primary user set up during the InfluxDB 2.0 upgrade.
-InfluxDB 2.0 setup process which runs at the end of the upgrade process.
-This provides you with the opportunity to reassess who to grant admin-level
+This provides you with the opportunity to reassess who to grant admin permissions when setting up InfluxDB 2.0.
-access to in your InfluxDB 2.0 setup.

 ### Dashboards